CumulusNetworks/docs/content/guides/nsxt.md

 ### MLAG Configuration Verification

-You can use the `nv show mlag` command to verify MLAG configurations and use `net show clag` or the Linux `clagctl` command to see the MLAG interfaces information.
-In this example `esxi01` and `esxi03` are the MLAG interfaces connected to ESXi hosts.
+Use the `nv show mlag` command to verify MLAG configurations and `net show clag` or `clagctl` commands to see the MLAG interfaces information.
+In this example `esxi01` and `esxi03` are the MLAG bond interfaces connected to ESXi hosts.

 {{< tabs "TABID012 ">}}
 {{< tab "leaf01 ">}}